TahaTobaili/project-rbz/index.md

 meaning words could have a large number of forms, whether orthographic or morphologic, or mixed with words of other languages such as French or English.

 Arabic is also a phonetically-rich language containing short and long vowels, soft and emphasised consonants, and guttural phonemes such that transcribing it in Latin script, a relatively phonetically-poor language, generates severe word ambiguities that it becomes difficult to transliterate to Arabic.
-For that, one Arabizi word could easilty map to several Arabic words of different meanings.
+For that, one Arabizi word could easily map to several Arabic words of different meanings.
 We appreciated the fact that Arabizi is a social language and resourced it independently without attempting to transliterate it to Arabic.
 Read more in-depth about the challenges of Arabizi for sentiment classification and transliteration in the link below.

 {% include article.html %}